 Though, the opposite can be true too.
 Someone treating you extra nice may loathe you.
 I used to do this with someone I worked with.
 He would act very superior, and talked down to me a couple times.
 I chose to be extra nice to him for two reasons.
 One, to see if he would change his behavior.
 Two, because I enjoyed watching him trying to figure out why I wouldn’t react to his nasty behavior.

-Anyway, if you find that you are doing this behavior of reaction formation, you may actually need to leave a situation.
-Reaction Formation can happen when you aren’t able to use your conscious willpower to stay in control, so you change how you behave, hoping they leave the situation.
+If you find that you are doing this behavior of reaction formation, you may actually need to leave a situation.
+Reaction Formation can happen when you aren’t able to use your conscious willpower to stay in control, so you change how you behave hoping they leave the situation.

 And if you find someone doing this to you, you can always ask, “Why are you acting this way?”
 They probably won’t tell you, but their reaction will give you some clues as to what’s going on.

 Reaction Formation is a bit tough to pinpoint, but just keep it in mind if you are trying to figure out someone else’s behavior.
-You never know… how they act may be the opposite of how they feel.
+How they act may be the opposite of how they feel.

 This is when you jump right into logical mode.
 The example Dr. Whitbourne uses in the article is a roommate suddenly deciding to move out.
 Instead of getting all emotional about it, wondering why they would do such a thing and leave you with all the bills, you intellectualize what you need to do next.